humanmade/react-wp-scripts/README.md

 ## Troubleshooting

+### Server will not start

 If the development server will not start or WordPress is showing script errors, try deleting the `assets-manifest.json` in the project root then re-start the development server.

+### Scripts do not load

 If the development server is not running, the root `assets-manifest.json` is not present, and scripts still will not load, re-run `npm run build` to re-generate any build assets that may be missing.

+### Fatal Error: Cannot redeclare ReactWPScripts...

+If you get an error that you cannot reduplicate a method in the `ReactWPScripts` namespace, the cause is likely that two copies of `loader.php` are present in separate plugins or themes.
+Switch the copy in the plugin or theme under development to use a different namespace to avoid collision.